manglar23/DJTrump-RatTool/README.md

 ---

-## BROWSER
+## Browser

 - `.search`: Search in the browser.
 - `.openurl`: Open a URL in the browser.

+---

+## Donations

+If you find this tool useful and would like to support its development, you can donate to the following addresses:

-## XMR: 43oCQoTSrA8g5xka5KML8CRowByiN2Bpv4Bh5EwuCd1XcdFEUACsVAqB9bmSqVuT1jU5wPitKYDUh7bFib3w2w7XPyjLQeX
+- **XMR**: 43oCQoTSrA8g5xka5KML8CRowByiN2Bpv4Bh5EwuCd1XcdFEUACsVAqB9bmSqVuT1jU5wPitKYDUh7bFib3w2w7XPyjLQeX
-## BTC: bc1qcqe4lks5yseqgj8sp0axy58n6mjvmd2cgej8hm
+- **BTC**: bc1qcqe4lks5yseqgj8sp0axy58n6mjvmd2cgej8hm